-Here are the basics on mortgages, second mortgages, and liens.
+Here are the basics on mortgages, second mortgages, and judgment liens.

-Often, homeowners obtain a second mortgage when purchasing their property or, in some cases, later decide to take out a home equity loan.
-Second mortgage lenders, just like first mortgage lenders, will require that you sign a promissory note and a mortgage that pledges the property as collateral for the loan.
+Second-mortgage lenders (and third-mortgage lenders), just like first-mortgage lenders, will often require that you sign a promissory note and a contract that pledges the property as collateral for the loan.

-There may be other liens on the property as well, such as a judgment lien.
-If you are sued in court for a sum of money and lose the case, the prevailing party will be granted a judgment.
-That party may then file a judgment lien, which is a lien that attaches to your real estate.
-To learn more about judgment liens, see our article What is a Judgment Lien?
+You might also have other liens on your property, like a judgment lien.
+If you're sued in court for a sum of money and lose the case, the prevailing party will be granted a judgment.
+That party may then file a judgment lien in the land records, which is a lien that attaches to your real estate.

-When a first mortgage lender forecloses, people often mistakenly think this means the second mortgage and any judgment liens have been satisfied as well, even if there were not sufficient funds to pay off the debts.
-They are then surprised when the second mortgage holder or judgment creditor seeks to have the outstanding balance on their debt paid.
+When a first-mortgage lender forecloses, people often mistakenly think this means the second mortgage and any judgment liens have been satisfied as well—even if the foreclosure sale didn't bring in enough funds to pay off those debts.
+They're then surprised when the second-mortgage holder or judgment creditor seeks to have the outstanding balance on their debt paid.

-Following a first mortgage foreclosure, all junior liens (including a second mortgage and any junior judgment liens) are extinguished and the liens are removed from the property title.
-However, the second mortgage debt and creditor's judgment remain, even though they are no longer attached to the foreclosed property.
+Following a first-mortgage foreclosure, all junior liens (including a second mortgage and any junior judgment liens) are extinguished, and the liens are removed from the property's title.
+But the second-mortgage debt and creditor's judgment remain, even though they're no longer attached to the foreclosed property.
 While the security for the debt has been eliminated, the obligations remain in place.

-The judgment creditor also loses its security interest in the property following the first mortgage lender's foreclosure.
-However, while the judgment creditor's lien may have been eliminated from that particular piece of real estate, it will still attach to any other real estate that you own now or in the future.
-Plus, the judgment creditor can try to collect the debt in other ways, such as by freezing your bank accounts or garnishing your wages.
-To learn about other ways creditors can collect, see Debt Collection: Repossession, Wage Garnishments, Property Levies, and More.
+A judgment creditor will also lose its security interest in the property following a first-mortgage lender's foreclosure.
+However, while the judgment creditor's lien might have been eliminated from that particular piece of real estate, it will still attach to any other real estate that you own now or in the future.